 Happy Chinese New Year!
-Every February, this enchanting holiday is honored by millions of people across the globe, making it one of the world's most widespread celebrations.
+Every winter, this enchanting holiday is honored by millions of people across the globe, making it one of the world's most widespread celebrations.

 While there's a chance you're familiar with the festival, you may not know the significance and symbolism behind some of its most important customs.
 If that's the case, you're in luck!
 Here, we take a closer look at the history and elements of China's Lunar New Year in order to understand what makes this fantastic festival so important.

 Chinese New Year is a holiday that marks the start of the new year according to the traditional Chinese calendar.
 The holiday begins on the second new moon after the winter solstice and concludes during the full moon that occurs 15 days later.